kingdragox99/markdown-challenge/README.md

 #### Hobbies ####

+* Playing game
+- CS:GO
+- CS:GO
-- Playing CS:GO
+- CS:GO
-- Learn new stuff
+* Learn new stuff
-- Grow my plants
+* Grow my plants
-- Be with my girlfriend
+* Be with my girlfriend

 #### You can always count on me when... ####